This is nature at its most accessible — a band of green encircling Ottawa from west to east. Head out and explore the Greenbelt for yourself!

 The NCC supports sustainable agriculture in the Greenbelt.
 Greenbelt farms produce milk, meat, grains, fruits and vegetables that contribute to the food supply and economy of the Capital Region.

-The Greenbelt features over 150 kilometres of recreational trails, which link to the Capital Pathway network, the Rideau Trail (Ottawa to Kingston) and the Trans Canada Trail.
-Once completed, the Greenbelt Pathway will be a continuous 56-kilometre recreational corridor extending from one side of the Greenbelt to the other.
+The Greenbelt features over 150 kilometres of recreational trails, which link to the Capital Pathway network, the Rideau Trail and the Trans Canada Trail.
+Once completed, the Greenbelt Pathway will be a continuous 56-kilometre...Walk in the nature

 Shirleys Bay is on an important bird migration route along the Ottawa River.
 More than 270 bird species have been seen in the Shirleys Bay area over the years.Read more